jacobmoe/blorg/README.md

 For now, content deeper than 3 asterisks is ignored.

+The site title is taken from the .org filename.

 ### Markdown

 Standard markdown - implemented with [blackfriday](https://github.com/russross/blackfriday) - can be used in a post's body.
 Some exceptions: